tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Explosive

-Hit or miss, this projectile does 1d6 damage to any one other foe near to the original target (champion: 2d6 to two other enemies; epic: 3d6 to three other enemies).
+Hit or miss, this projectile does 1d6 damage to any one other foe near to the original target, 2d6 to two other enemies at champion tier, and 3d6 to three other enemies at epic tier.

 ---

 #### Flintfire Bolt

-When you attack using this bolt and the natural roll is equal to or less than the escalation die, the target takes ongoing fire damage equal to twice the attack roll (champion: triple the roll; epic: five times the roll).
+When you attack using this bolt and the natural roll is equal to or less than the escalation die, the target takes ongoing fire damage equal to twice the attack roll, triple the roll at champion tier, and five times the roll at epic tier.

 ---